 I needed to know I could do that correctly, every time, regardless of the weather or my how many people were in my audience.

-That’s translated to traveling with at least one Britax convertible seat until the very sad day when my youngest kiddo outgrew hers.
+That translated to traveling with at least one Britax convertible seat until the very sad day when my youngest kiddo outgrew hers.

-Their ease-of-use features like premium lower anchor connectors, lightweight shells, and open belt path have made them my go-to travel seat ever since that horrible day in the parking garage.
-Since that was the same kind of seat we used for years with both kids at home, I am very familiar with the install and use of that seat so I was able to install it in all of those vehicles and all those situations without issue.
+Their ease-of-use features like premium lower anchor connectors, lightweight shells, and open belt path made them my go-to travel seat ever since that horrible day in the parking garage.
+Since that was the same kind of seat we used for years with both kids at home, I was very familiar with the install and use of that seat so I was able to install it in all of those vehicles and all those situations without issue.

-After my oldest daughter outgrew her Britax convertibles, we switched to travelling with a Diono Radian for her for a time.
+After my oldest daughter outgrew those beloved Britax convertibles, we switched to travelling with a Diono Radian for her for a time.
 It’s a very narrow seat so it fits in a lot of small spaces and the kiddos could use the tray tables on the airplane since the seat sits so low.
 Travelling with our Britax Frontier also allowed the child to fully use the tray table but both seats are quite heavy and the Radian isn’t always the easiest seat to install so I sought a lighter seat to travel with.

 Getting Around The Airport With A Car Seat